My lovely wife and I talked the other day pleasantly in the car, enjoying its quiet freedom from children.

 What this is not: Avoiding.
 Denial.
 Stonewalling.
 The Silent Treatment.
 Being the “bigger man”/woman.
 Self-righteousness.
 Getting the last word.

-What this is: Stepping away from an out-of-control, injurious conflict to deal with the actual issue in a way that minimizes damage and maximizes actual solutions, rather than a power struggle.
-It is loving your spouse—and God’s glory in your marriage—more than you love your own anger.
+What this is: Stepping away from an out-of-control, dangerous conflict to deal with the actual issue in a way that minimizes damage and maximizes real solutions rather than a power struggle.
+It is loving your spouse—and God’s glory in your marriage—more than you love your anger.

-This will take preparation, mental focus, self-control.
+This will take preparation, mental focus, and self-control.
 But most importantly, it takes Jesus.